By: Aaron Robert (@AaronJRobert)

 - Electric displays pushed to the back corner: At the 2017 show, Mercedes-Benz and Audi proudly displayed their electric wall-charging stations, promoted their lithium-ion batteries, and boasted their eco-friendly plans.
 While these technical aspects are still discussed and displayed, they are not the main selling point.
 In the Mercedes-Benz display, the electric vehicles and wall-charging stations were placed in the back corner by the showroom’s exit, while their large G-class vehicles (which require premium unleaded gasoline) stole center stage.

-- Women behind the wheel: As I’ve mentioned last year, women are the majority those who carry a driver’s license and influence vehicle purchasing decisions.
+- Women behind the wheel: As I’ve mentioned last year, women are the majority of those who carry a driver’s license and influence vehicle purchasing decisions.
 According to data compiled by AutoAlert in 2017, women influence up to 85% of vehicle purchases.
 They are considered the “fastest growing consumer group” for automobiles.
-While the same data showed that women often feel misunderstood by automakers, automakers at NAIAS attempted to appeal to women with full-size vehicles, increased safety features, and advertisements showing women and families.
+The same data also showed that women often feel misunderstood by automakers.

-While these attempts are a step in the right direction, automakers still have much to learn.
+Automakers still have much to learn.
 Only about 21% of dealership employees are women and if you walked around Cobo Center on Industry Preview Days, a large gender gap was present.
-Aside from the petite models gracing the showroom floor, it was mostly men walking around.
 Currently, with increased attention to corporate diversity efforts, the auto industry still lags behind.

 More than just gears, the auto industry is a direct reflection of us.
 From the economy, politics, social forces, and more, the Detroit Auto Show displays it all.
 I enjoy attending the Detroit Auto Show every year and I would like to thank Lambert, Edwards & Associates for allowing GV PRSSA the opportunity to attend this great event during Industry Preview Days.